ivansuteja96/go-onnxruntime/README.md

 ### Onnxruntime C++ Library

-The Go binding for Onnxruntime C++ API in this repository is built based on Onnxruntime v1.11.0.
+The C binding for Onnxruntime in Golang.
+This repository is built based on Onnxruntime v1.11.0.

 To install Onnxruntime C++ on your system, you can go to [onnxruntime](https://github.com/microsoft/onnxruntime/releases/tag/v1.11.0) and download the assets depends on your system (linux/mac).